FREE SHIPPING on orders of $85 or more

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as Clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Popp:

-Popp Settlers in the United States in the 17th Century
+Popp Settlers in United States in the 17th Century

-Popp Settlers in the United States in the 18th Century
+Popp Settlers in United States in the 18th Century

-Popp Settlers in the United States in the 19th Century
+Popp Settlers in United States in the 19th Century

 The Popp Family Crest was acquired from the Houseofnames.com archives.
 The Popp Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.